faisalmlalani/faisalmlalani.github.io/_posts/2020-03-23-the-terrible-jokes-of-the-sahara-desert.md

 _“A little boy, no older than six, he keeps patting his mother on her arm as she try to sleep.
 And his poor mother, bless her heart, she worked so much during the day!
 I know this because I can see how tired she is.
 So we say to the boy “why don’t you leave your mother to sleep and talk to us?”
 And the boy, he babbles on and on about Harry Potter and Superman and so, so, many things.
 And we listened intently!
 What a boy, what a boy he was.
 He was so confident.
 He told us that when he grows older he would help his mother and make their family rich so his mother did not have to work anymore.
 He put his arms on his hips, puffed out his little chest, and said he was going to be Superman.“_

 With the way Oki spoke, each word of his tale was powered by emotion.
-You could tell that what he was saying wasn’t just what he thought, but also what he /felt/.
+You could tell that what he was saying wasn’t just what he thought, but also what he _felt_.
 He spoke with a tone that made you want to hear every detail just so you could continue to enveloped in that passion towards people that Oki seemed to exuberate.
 He loved life and was excited about it, and I was all for it.

 _“Oh, Faisal.
 It’s been so good seeing the world with these fools.
 We laughed, and laughed, and laughed.“_